-For more information on ArcGIS Data Reviewer for Desktop, see What is Data Reviewer?
+For more information on ArcGIS Data Reviewer Desktop, see What is Data Reviewer?

-Roads and Highways for Desktop includes ArcGIS Workflow Manager, which can be used to orchestrate data management in the GIS and across business units to develop a standard, repeatable process for LRS data management in your organization.
+Roads and Highways Desktop includes ArcGIS Workflow Manager (Classic), which can be used to orchestrate data management in the GIS and across business units to develop a standard, repeatable process for LRS data management in your organization.

-For more information on ArcGIS Workflow Manager, see What is Workflow Manager?
+For more information on ArcGIS Workflow Manager (Classic), see What is Workflow Manager (Classic)?